emkkla/osl-nodes/README.md

 Interior mapping was invented by Joost van Dongen.
 Thanks to Julius Ihle since I saved quite some time by studying his work.

+## Feedback
-##### Code is never clean enough, if you have a better implementation, feel free to contact me or to submit a commit ;)
+Code is never clean enough, if you have a better implementation, feel free to contact me or to submit a commit ;)